 - 1. You will be assigned a partner to complete all coursework this semester.
 You and your partner will be assigned one case to complete together.
 You will have to cooperatively complete this case, thus determine who will complete which component and review each other's work.
 For example, both partners will complete the parent interview but be responsible for interviewing certain sections.
 Partners will submit most assignments together, with the exception of the two self-reflection papers which will be completed independently.
 Working with a partner will be challenging, but it is a good exercise as this field often requires working with and depending on other professionals. - 2.
-You will be expected to participate ins ongoing supervision with the instructor.
-You will also be assigned an advanced peer supervisor, a student from the Advanced Practicum course.
-The advanced peer supervisor will observe and provide feedback during the parent and child interviewing process and review your protocols.
-The Teaching Assistant for Academic Assessment and Intervention will meet with you after you have successfully completed your rough draft and provide supervision regarding making recommendations and providing feedback. - 3.
-You are responsible for scheduling the initial interview with the parent, obtaining parent permission to observe the child in the school (when possible), and arranging for the school observation.
-You are also responsible for scheduling the assessments and contacting the assigned advanced peer to coordinate observation of your interviews and assessments.
-The advanced peer should observe your parent/student interview and parent/student feedback sessions; assessments should be conducted during normal office hours.
-All work for this case should be divided as equally as possible.
+You will be expected to participate in ongoing supervision with the instructor.
+It is your responsibility to begin developing appropriate behaviors as a supervisee.
+These behaviors include, but are not limited to the following: be prepared with any assignments, bring case file and other necessary documents, have questions ready, and take notes.

-- 4. The requirements for each case will vary slightly based on the referral questions, but expect each case to include, generally: - a. parent, teacher, and student interviews - b. intellectual/cognitive assessment - c. behavior and emotional functioning (using questionnaires/rating scales) - d. academic achievement assessment (or adaptive functioning for young children) - e. classroom observation - f. other assessments as indicated - 5.
+- 3. You are responsible for finalizing the initial interview with the parent.
+You are also responsible for scheduling the assessments and notifying the instructor of all of these dates/times.
+Finally, you will be responsible for arranging and confirming the feedback session with the parents.
+Unless arranged with the instructor, all assessments should be conducted during normal office hours.
+All work for this case should be divided as equally as possible. - 4.
+The requirements for each case will vary slightly based on the referral questions, but expect each case to include, generally: - a.
+Parent(s) and student interviews - b. intellectual/cognitive assessment - c. behavior and emotional functioning screening (using questionnaires/rating scales) - d. academic achievement assessment (or adaptive functioning for young children) - e. other assessments as indicated - 5.
 You will provide case management for your case.
 Case management includes school contacts, contacts with any medical personnel, follow-through on recommendations, and repeated parent contacts.
-As you begin to form hypotheses concerning the locus of a child's problem, you will also need to learn about and research relevant disorders and likely interventions; some of this learning will occur in the course Academic Assessment and Intervention.
+As you begin to form hypotheses concerning the locus of a child's problem, you will also need to learn about and research relevant disorders and likely interventions; some of this learning will have occurred in the course Academic Assessment and Intervention.
 As appropriate you will be asked to secure references for additional services that may be needed for your case (i.e., speech and language assessment, OT assessment, therapy, family support, etc.) - 6.
 You will prepare a written report documenting various data, your findings, and recommendations.
 A report template and sample reports will be provided on CANVAS.
 You will prepare and provide a feedback session to the parents and child.